 Japan needs roughly 800,000 caregivers / housekeepers this 2017.
 The Japanese firm’s first picked or top priority for the available caregiving jobs in their country are Filipinos.

 Based on the news report from TV Patrol, several Japanese businessmen are currently in the Philippines.
-They are in talk with Labor Secretary Silvestre Bello and Cabinet Secretary Jun Evasco to discuss about building several training facilities in the country.
+They are in talks with Labor Secretary Silvestre Bello and Cabinet Secretary Jun Evasco to discuss about building several training facilities in the country.

-The training facilities will cater to those Filipinos who want to become a caregivers or housekeepers in Japan.The Japanese firms will be financing the construction and development of the training facilities which will cost half a billion pesos each.
+The training facilities will cater to those Filipinos who want to become caregivers or housekeepers in Japan.The Japanese firms will be financing the construction and development of the training facilities which will cost half a billion pesos each.

-They will also bringing in high tech equipments and Japanese instructors to teach Filipino caregivers about Japan’s culture and language.
 They are doing so because they prefer Filipino caregivers.
 According to the Director of PHGIC, suggested locations for the training facilities are Davao, Cebu or Bohol, and Laguna.

-According to the interpreter of Taiji Yamada, Chair of the Board of Directors of Taizankai, the Japanese saw how caring the Filipinos are when comes to health.
+According to the interpreter of Taiji Yamada, Chair of the Board of Directors of Taizankai, the Japanese saw how caring the Filipinos are when it comes to health.
 This is probably the main reason Japanese firm’s top pick are Filipino caregivers.